roscopeco/anos/README.md

   * With Limine (UEFI) - Take over from Limine and set everything up for Kernel
 * Set up our graphical terminal (or text-mode if non-UEFI)
 * Set up a RLE stack-based PMM
-* Set up VMM & direct-mapped paging (recursive isn't doable on riscv64)
+* Set up VMM & direct-mapped paging
 * Do some tests of memory allocation and mapping
 * Initialise enough to be able to `panic` and print a message inviting you to help with the RISC-V port! ;)